-Luckily, backpacking is a fairly simple activity to learn, compared to say down hill skiing or rock climbing, but there are a few skills you need to master to stay safe and happy on the trail.
+Luckily, backpacking is a fairly simple activity to learn, compared to say downhill skiing or rock climbing, but there are a few essential backpacking skills you need to master to stay safe and happy on the trail.

-- Purify your own water - research all the different ways, try a few out, and figure out what works best for you.
-Just make sure to treat your water - every time - while you're on the trail.
+- Purify your own water – research all the different ways, try a few out, and figure out what works best for you.
+I use and love Aquamira Drops.
+Just make sure to treat your water – every time – while you’re on the trail.

 - Eat well, and eat enough, while hiking.
 I recommend getting a lightweight backpacking stove, and make sure you know how to set it up and use it before your first trip.
 Then be sure to pack food you like to help replenish all those calories you’ll be burning.

 - Pick a safe campsite.
 Before setting up camp, always check the area for signs of wildlife like trees that bears have ‘rubbed’ on or bark that has been chewed off by moose.
 These are signs that those animals travel in that area frequently – and I don’t want to sleep in the path of a bear!
 Also, look up and check for widow-makers, or dead branches or trees that haven’t fallen yet, you don’t want to sleep under those.

 - Practice setting up your tent or hammock or tarp or whatever it is you’ll be sleeping in before your first backpacking trip.
 Make sure you have all the pieces you need, and that they aren’t broken.
 Maybe even test out the waterproofness of your tent/tarp before your first trip – just to make sure you don’t need to seam seal or spray your tent/tarp down with extra waterproofing spray.

 - How to hang a bear bag.
 Or use a bear canister.
 Make sure you have a plan to protect your food at night and keep our wildlife wild in the process.